alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-1.md

 All of these developments are important, but again there are three aspects that stand out as significant:

-1. The ability for ML/AI systems to operate *autonomously*
+1. The ability for ML/AI systems to operate **autonomously**
-2. The ability for ML/AI systems to *learn from* their environments
+2. The ability for ML/AI systems to **learn from** their environments
-3. The ability for ML/AI systems to *adapt to* and *affect* their environments
+3. The ability for ML/AI systems to **adapt to** and **affect** their environments

 As we will see throughout this report, these features of ML algorithms and AI systems create possible risks and benefits to the realisation of ethical goals associated with digital mental healthcare.
-For instance, the ability to respect a patients *right to autonomous decision-making*.
+For instance, the ability to respect a patient's *right to autonomous decision-making*.
 Furthermore, these issues intersect with the issues raised by the previous three questions pertaining to data (e.g. the ability to operate autonomously in complex environments with insufficiently accurate data).

 These topics already paint a very complex picture, but there is also a further level of complexity involved with understanding the dynamic feedback loops that emerge in mental healthcare when autonomous and adaptive systems are used to complement existing therapeutic interventions, many of which are already poorly understood (e.g. Selective Serotonin Reuptake Inhibitors).
 This complexity can cause issues for our existing research, development, and regulatory frameworks, such as when performing clinical trials (e.g. how should we control for the effects of adaptive and personalised technologies?).